bkammerling/ubuild-jekyll/wunder_collections/_posts/2020-10-06-germany-s-autonomous-driving-law-parking-as-a-practical-touchstone.md

 - vehicles
 - parking
 author: []
-cta_heading: Sign Up for our Monthly Policy Brief
+cta_heading: Subscribe to our quarterly Policy Brief
 cta_text: Our monthly bilingual policy brief is full of articles relevant to policymakers, city officials and mobility enthusiasts.
 cta_link: pages/bernstein-newsletter.md